bocharoviliyav/bocharoviliyav.github.io/about.markdown

 In 2018, I started to write on Typescript, and I'm very excited about it.
 I'm currently learning to Go and improving my Java skills.
 Since 2018 I work with containerized applications.
-I've used Java 8/11, Angular 7/8, React, Docker, OpenShift, Kubernetes, Rancher, Gitlab CI, Bamboo, Jenkins, Oracle, Postgres, Mysql.
+I've used Java 7-17, Angular 7-9, React, Docker, OpenShift, Kubernetes, Rancher, Gitlab CI, Bamboo, Jenkins, Oracle, Postgres, Mysql.
-I've experience with Grafana, Prometheus, ELK stack, Nexus, Nginx.
+I've experience with Grafana, Prometheus, ELK stack, Nexus, Nginx, DataDog.
 I will share part of my knowledge here.